rrybarczyk/stratum/docs/sv2-explaination.md

 In header-only mining, the `extranonce` field in the coinbase transaction is not used, putting the burden of the Merkle root construction fully on the pool.
 This is in contrast with the Stratum V1 protocol, which typically sends two parts of the coinbase transaction (separated because of the `extranonce` field that the miner would use as extra search space) and the Merkle branches required for the miner to construct the Merkle root field.
 This is also in contrast to Stratum V2's Extended Channel mode which allows for more search space flexibility and/or miner transaction selection.
-This simplified means of mining requires the HC to perform most of the block template construction, reducing the miner's CPU load.
-Additionally, as the Merkle root construction is performed by the HC, less data is transferred to the miner, reducing bandwidth consumption and decreasing a miner's stale job rate.
+This simplified means of mining requires the Pool Service to perform most of the block template construction, reducing the miner's CPU load.
+Additionally, as the Merkle root construction is performed by the Pool Service, less data is transferred to the miner, reducing bandwidth consumption and decreasing a miner's stale job rate.

 ## Job Selection